wds4/pretty-good/README.md

 - send / receive direct messages
 - manage relays

+Features not available on most other clients
+- See a list of relays used by your follows list, organized by frequency of usage (demonstrates [DIP-01](https://github.com/wds4/DCoSL/blob/main/dips/coreProtocol/01.md) but not [DIP-02](https://github.com/wds4/DCoSL/blob/main/dips/coreProtocol/02.md))
+- basic keyword search of your follow list

 Forthcoming / under consideration:
 - likes, reposts, and zaps
+- notifications
 - mentions (via NIP-27)
 - fixes to thread view
 - probably some other commonly used features